History of the Jews and Judaism in the Land of Israel: Under Islamic rule (638–1099)

 In 638 CE, the Byzantine Empire lost the Levant to the Arab Islamic Empire.
 According to Moshe Gil, at the time of the Arab conquest in the 7th century, the majority of the population was Jewish or Samaritan.
 According to one estimate, the Jews of Palestine numbered between 300,000 and 400,000 at the time.
 This is contrary to other estimates which place the Jewish population at the time of the revolt against Heraclius as between 150,000 and 200,000.
-After the conquest, Arabs gradually became the majority population of the land, with Arab culture, language, and the religion of Islam dominating.
+After the conquest, the majority of the existing Christian Aramaic-speaking population adopted Islam, the Arabic language, and added elements of Arab culture.
 The Muslims continued to ban the building of new synagogues.
 Until the Crusades took Palestine in 1099, various Muslim dynasties controlled Palestine.
 It was first ruled by the Medinah-based Rashidun Caliphs, then by the Damascus-based Umayyad Caliphate and after by the Baghdad-based Abbasid Caliphs.
 In the early Middle Ages, the Jewish communities of Palestine were dispersed among the key cities of the military districts of Jund Filastin and Jund al-Urdunn, with a number of poor Jewish villages existing in the Galilee and Judea.

 In succeeding centuries a common view is that Christians and Muslims were equally divided.
 The conversion of the Christians to Islam -Gil maintaining they were a majority- is generally thought to have occurred on a large scale only after the Crusades, in the wake of Saladin's conquest, and as a result of disaffection for the Latins.